Do Performance Bonds Have An Expiration Date?

 Can You Cancel a Performance Bond Early?

-Most performance bonds or guarantees can be cancelled if both parties and the surety provider agree to cancel the bond.
-However, there may be specific terms and conditions outlined in the construction contract that dictates the process for cancelling the bond.
+Most Performance Bonds or guarantees can be cancelled if both parties and the surety provider agree to cancel the bond.
+However, there may be specific terms and conditions outlined in the construction contract that dictate the process for cancelling the bond.

 Performance Bonds and More from CG Bonds